1. Introduction to the collaborative professional learning bursary

 Wellbeing

-Alignment with a named Teaching Council policy or Department of Education policy or strategy e.g. Céim, Cosán, Droicead, SSE (Looking at our Schools).
+Alignment with a named Teaching Council policy or Department of Education policy or strategy e.g. Céim, Cosán, Droichead, SSE (Looking at our Schools).

 4. Funding details